Antonio Sanchez (politician): Personal life and death

+In his later years, Sanchez suffered from various health issues including a kidney problem, a cataract, gastroenteritis, chronic kidney disease, hypertension, and benign prostatic hypertrophy.
+He died at the New Bilibid Prison Hospital on March 27, 2021.

+After an autopsy was conducted, Sanchez's remains were brought to his hometown in Calauan, Laguna on March 30, and he was later buried at Calauan Cemetery on April 7, 2021.

 Portrayal in popular culture

-Sanchez' case was the inspiration for the 1994 film Humanda Ka Mayor!: Bahala Na Ang Diyos.
-The film, produced by Regal Entertainment and Golden Lions Productions, is based on Mayor Sanchez's account and criminal activities (with his name in the film changed to "Mayor Miguel Beltran").
+Sanchez' case was the inspiration for the 1993 film Humanda Ka Mayor!: Bahala Na Ang Diyos.
+The film, produced by Regal Entertainment and Golden Lions Productions, is based on Sanchez's account and criminal activities (with his name in the film changed to "Mayor Miguel Beltran" portrayed by Dick Israel).

+The 2024 Metro Manila Film Festival entry Uninvited, starring Vilma Santos, was loosely inspired by the Sanchez case.